 Setting Up Account Linking via Mastercard Data Connect

 This guide explains how to create and manage links to external accounts using Mastercard Data Connect.
-Before working with Galileo to set up account linking, see the Account Linking via Mastercard Data Connect guide for general information on the user experience and use cases.
+Before performing this procedure, see the Account Linking via Mastercard Data Connect guide for general information on the user experience and use cases.

-Account holders can use your interface to link an external account that they own to their account they hold with you.
+Account holders can use your interface to link an external account that they own to an account they hold with you.

 Prerequisites

-• You must integrate with the Mastercard Data Connect (Full or Lite) SDK.
+• You must integrate with Mastercard's Connect (Full or Lite) SDK.
 Refer to Mastercard's SDK documentation for details.

 • Galileo must perform some setup steps on the back end to enable this feature to work with your system.